phalcon-kit/docs/docs/index.md

-# Welcome to Zemit
+# Welcome to Phalcon Kit

-Welcome to the documentation for Zemit, a framework built on top of Phalcon PHP that simplifies the usage of Phalcon and allows for consistent, standard coding across multiple projects.
-With Zemit, you can take advantage of shared features and avoid having to recreate the same code in different projects.
+Welcome to the documentation for Phalcon Kit, a framework built on top of Phalcon PHP that simplifies the usage of Phalcon and allows for consistent, standard coding across multiple projects.
+With Phalcon Kit, you can take advantage of shared features and avoid having to recreate the same code in different projects.

-This documentation will guide you through the various components and features of Zemit Core, helping you get up and running with the framework quickly and easily.
+This documentation will guide you through the various components and features of Phalcon Kit, helping you get up and running with the framework quickly and easily.

 ## Jump right in